infinum/ios-viper-xcode-templates/README.md

 }
 ```

-This interface file will provide you with a nice overview of your entire module at one place.
-Since most components communicate with each other via protocols we found very useful to put all of these protocols for one module in one place.
+This interface file will provide you with a nice overview of your entire module in one place.
+Since most components communicate with each other via protocols we found it very useful to put all of these protocols for one module in one place.
 That way you have a very clean overview of the entire behavior of the module.

 ### Wireframe